 New research conducted by Rutgers University has successfully used cutting-edge technology to spot minuscule, hard-to-detect cancerous tumors.
 The scientists hope that they will be able to successfully use this technique in humans in the near future.

 Moreover, the Centers for Disease Control and Prevention (CDC) have reported that cancer has become the leading cause of death in a rising number of U.S. states.
-In 2014, 22 states listed cancer as their main cause of mortality.
+In 2014,

 At present, the most common means of detecting cancerous tumors are imaging techniques including computerized tomography and MRI scans, as well as biopsies.
 However, these methods are not always able to pick up on micrometastases, or micro tumors, which are too small to be easily and reliably detected.